voxel51/fiftyone-plugins/plugins/dashboard/README.md

 # Dashboard Plugin

-A plugin that enables dashboards of user defined plots in the FiftyOne app.
+A plugin that enables users to construct custom dashboards that display statistics of interest about the current dataset (and beyond).

 https://github.com/user-attachments/assets/2ec5946e-ac43-48fa-b0a9-4d1d545ba0fc